Filipino victims: Justice elusive decades after martial law - NewsBreak

 “The scars may have healed but deep inside, the anger and the sorrow are still there not just because I went through this but because so many good and patriotic people died resisting the dictatorship,” said Judy Taguiwalo, a former Cabinet official and women’s rights activist who was jailed for two years and tortured in the 1980s.

-Taguiwalo, 72, sought an apology from the president and asked him to “stop lying about the horrors of martial law.”
+Taguiwalo, 72, sought an apology from the president and asked him to “stop lying about the horrors of martial law because the killings, the imprisonment and bombings of Muslim communities actually happened.”

 Marcos Jr., 65, has refused such calls.
 In a TV interview last week, he said his father's decision to declare martial law, suspend Congress and rule by decree was necessary to fight communist and Muslim insurgencies.
 He also said that describing the late president as a dictator is “wrong” and denied that he and his family were whitewashing history.